dsarov/MGAP/README.md

 <i>How do I run MGAP?</i>

 USAGE: MGAP.sh -r [reference, without .fasta extension] -s [specify single strain]

+If you would prefer MGAP to perform assemblies without using a reference to assist or if no reference is available, set the -r flag to "none".

 MGAP expects reads to be paired-end Illumina data in the following format: STRAIN_1_sequence.fastq.gz (first pair) and STRAIN_2_sequence.fastq.gz (second pair).